erwinmatijsen/django-markdownify/README.md

 Template filter to convert Markdown to HTML in Django.
 Markdown is converted to HTML and sanitized.

 Replacement for the deprecated: [django-markup-deprecated](https://pypi.python.org/pypi/django-markup-deprecated).
+It depends on [markdown](https://pypi.python.org/pypi/Markdown) and [bleach](https://pypi.python.org/pypi/bleach).

 ## Usage